timquinlan/nginxplus_dynamic_rewrites/README.md

     export default {dyn_rewrite}

 The nginx.conf for this method is similar to the previous example.
-It uses the keyvalue zone (rewrites) from the previous example.
-However, note that there is an additional keyval zone called timebounds, a js_set call and two if statements:
+It uses the keyvalue zone (rewrites) from the previous example plus a keyval zone called timebounds, a js_set call and two if statements:

     keyval_zone zone=timebounds:1m;
     keyval $uri $epochtimeout zone=timebounds;